ericmjl/nxviz/docs/theory.md

 an implementation of network visualizations in Python that guides us network scientists towards thinking clearly about network visualizations.
+Just as a prism decomposes light into its constituent colours, an effective graph visualization will deconstruct a complex network into interesting structures.
+Our hope is that `nxviz` becomes that prism for you.

 ## Grammar of graph visualizations